-Tooth Extractions in Luzerne County, PA
+Tooth Extractions in Pittston, PA

 The dentists at Casey Dental perform tooth extractions as one of our many dental services.
 Our team of dentists will help you to determine if an extraction is the best course of action and will answer any questions you may have.
 Contact us today to schedule an appointment.